 This exercise places the patient in a position of internal rotation at the shoulder and can apply abnormal amounts of stress to the biceps and rotator cuff muscles and tendons.
 Consider alternative triceps exercises.

-In general, this exercise is not a bad exercise, but it is easy to perform it incorrectly.
-If you perform this exercise, initiate movement from the shoulder blade and use a weight that you can control through the entire movement.
+In general, this exercise is not bad, but it is easy to perform it incorrectly.
+If you perform this exercise, initiate movement from the shoulder blade and use a weight to control the entire movement.
 Often in the gym, people use too much weight on this exercise which creates injuries.

-The quick answer is that rowing exercises are typically good for the shoulder because they increase strength around the shoulder blade, which helps to stabilize the shoulder.
+The quick answer is that rowing exercises are typically good for the shoulder because they increase strength around the shoulder blade, which helps stabilize the shoulder.
 It is important to keep the elbows down near your side when performing rows to avoid pinching the rotator cuff.
-Also, maintaining an erect posture while using the row machine to avoid irritating the back and shoulders.
+Also, maintain an erect posture while using the rowing machine to avoid irritating the back and shoulders.

-If the shoulders are healthy, then push ups are not bad for the shoulder, if they are performed correctly.
-While performing push ups, keep the elbows near the body.
+If the shoulders are healthy, then push-ups are not bad for the shoulder.
+They must be performed correctly.
+Keep the elbows near the body.
 This can help to avoid pinching the rotator cuff muscles against the bones in the shoulder.
 If there is pain, try changing the arm position or angle a little.
-It the pain persists, it is probably best to discontinue and consult a physician or physical therapist about pain.
+If the pain persists, it is best to discontinue and consult a physician or physical therapist about the pain.

-In general, exercises that strengthen the muscles around the shoulder blade and do not pinch the rotator cuff are helpful to decrease the risk of injuring the shoulder.
-Rows and front lat pull downs are helpful for the shoulder blade.
-Shoulder exercises that keep the “thumbs up position” are helpful for strengthening and protecting the shoulder.
-If there is pain with any exercise, stop immediately and consult a professional.
+Exercises that strengthen the muscles around the shoulder blade and do not pinch the rotator cuff help decrease the risk of injuring the shoulder.
+Rows and front Lat pulldowns are helpful for the shoulder blade.
+Shoulder exercises that keep the “thumbs up position” help strengthen and protect the shoulder.
+If there is pain with any exercise, stop immediately, and consult a professional.

-If the shoulder is hurting, even after modifying the exercise position, it may be time to seek medical advice.
+If the shoulder is hurting, even after modifying the exercise position, it is time to seek medical advice.
 The Jacksonville Orthopedic Institute has a team of experts to help.
-JOI & JOI Rehab offers world class care from board certified orthopedic surgeons, sports medicine physicians, and physical therapists.
+JOI & JOI Rehab offers world-class care from board-certified orthopedic surgeons, sports medicine physicians, and physical therapists.
 Come see us!
 Whether you're a Jacksonville Jaguar or an Average Joe...
 We’ll treat you like a Pro!